just-animate/just-animate/README.md

 JustAnimate is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Contributing
 Pull requests are the best way.
-At this point, I am still developing the core experience, but would love to hear suggestions on how to make this better.
+If you have an idea, create an issue so we can talk through it.